-Category SM (1) MRPs (2) Total outstanding deferred remuneration (3) : Cash Shares and share-linked instruments Other forms of remuneration Total 90.
-3% 7% - 0% Outstanding deferred and retained remuneration (3)(4) : Of which exposed to ex-post adjustments Cash Shares and share-linked instruments Other forms of remuneration Total 90.
-3% 7% - 0% Total amendment during the year due to ex-post explicit adjustments (5) : Cash Shares and share-linked instruments Other forms of remuneration Total - - - - - - Total amendment during the year due to ex-post implicit adjustments (5) : Cash Shares and share-linked instruments (6) Other forms of remuneration Total (6.8%) - 0.5% - - Total deferred remuneration paid out in the financial year: 35.1% 30.8% Headcount 22 344 direction and executing to strategy In accordance to MAS's Individual Accountability & Conduct Guidelines, MRPs are defined as employees whose duties require them to take on material risk on our behalf (2) in the course of their work and/ or employees who can cause harm to a significant segment of customers or other stakeholders.
-These can be either individual employees or a group of employees who may not pose a risk to DBS' financial sounderso on an individual basis, but may present a material risk collectively Due to data confidentiality, the total amount of deferred and retained remuneration for SM and MRPs have been aggregated for reporting.
-In addition to shares deferral, (3) cash deferral has been implemented across all locations with effect from Feb 2023
+Category SM (1) MRPs (2) Total outstanding deferred remuneration (3) : Cash Shares and share-linked instruments Other forms of remuneration Total 11.4% 88.6% - 100% Outstanding deferred and retained remuneration (3)(4) : Of which exposed to ex-post adjustments Cash Shares and share-linked instruments Other forms of remuneration Total 11.4% 88.6% - 100% Total amendment during the year due to ex-post explicit adjustments (5) : Cash Shares and share-linked instruments Other forms of remuneration Total - - - - - - - - Total amendment during the year due to ex-post implicit adjustments (5) : Cash Shares and share-linked instruments (6) Other forms of remuneration Total - 15.6% - - - 47.8% - - Total deferred remuneration paid out in the financial year: 37.1% 37.7% Headcount 22 383

+- (1) Senior Management (SM) is defined as the CEO and members of the Group Management Committee who have the authority and responsibility for DBS' overall direction and executing to strategy. - (2) In accordance to MAS's Individual Accountability & Conduct Guidelines, MRPs are defined as employees whose duties require them to take on material risk on our behalf in the course of their work and/ or employees who can cause harm to a significant segment of customers or other stakeholders.
+These can be either individual employees or a group of employees who may not pose a risk to DBS' financial soundness on an individual basis, but may present a material risk collectively. - (3) Due to data confidentiality, the total amount of deferred and retained remuneration for SM and MRPs have been aggregated for reporting.
+In addition to shares deferral, cash deferral has been implemented across all locations with effect from Feb 2023. - (4) Retained remuneration refers to shares or share-linked instruments that are subject to a retention period under a share retention policy. - (5) Examples of explicit ex-post adjustments include malus, clawbacks or similar reversal or downward revaluations of awards.
+Examples of implicit ex-post adjustments include fluctuations in the value of DBSH ordinary shares or performance units. - (6) [No. of unvested DBSH ordinary shares as at 31 Dec 24 x share price as at 31 Dec 24] / [No. of unvested DBSH ordinary shares as at 31 Dec 23 x share price as at 29 Dec 23] -1.